EdericoDev/media-widgets/README.md

    - Create a Vercel account and set up KV storage
    - Add the `KV_REST_API_URL` and `KV_REST_API_TOKEN` to your environment variables

-3. For a guide on how to get a spotify refresh token go (here)[https://github.com/vimfn/get-spotify-refresh-token]
+3. For a guide on how to get a spotify refresh token go to https://github.com/vimfn/get-spotify-refresh-token

 4. osu!
 API